 - 1 Unpack the new system board. - 2 Remove the labels from the processor shield and affix them to the system identification panel on the front of the system.
-See Figure 1-1. - 3 Holding the system board by the edges, lower the system board into the chassis.
+See Figure 1-1. - 3 Holding the system board by the edges, lower it into the chassis.